OpenTTD/website/_posts/2019-07-14-monthly-dev-post.md

 Every so often, "I want to make this thing but I don't know how" comes up.

 And indeed, looking at the [source code](https://github.com/OpenTTD/OpenTTD.git) of OpenTTD for the first time can be a daunting task.
-The `src` folder alone contains 1314 files, and is accompanied by a plenthora of other ancilliary files.
+The `src` folder alone contains 1314 files, and is accompanied by a plethora of other ancillary files.
 To make it less daunting to get started with realising your idea, we will explore various parts of the OpenTTD source code and try to build some kind of index to the code.
 We are going to assume that you have seen source code before and have some familiarity with the C++ language.
 There are thousands of introductory tutorials on programming in general and specific to C++ on the internet, thus we don't think it would make sense to replicate them all here.
-Also, If you've never compiled OpenTTD before, we've got [general tips](https://github.com/OpenTTD/OpenTTD/blob/master/README.md#70-compiling) and some specific to [Windows](https://github.com/OpenTTD/OpenTTD/blob/master/docs/Readme_Windows_MSVC.md).
+Also, If you've never compiled OpenTTD before, we've got [general tips](https://github.com/OpenTTD/OpenTTD/blob/master/README.md#70-compiling) and some specific to [Windows](https://github.com/OpenTTD/OpenTTD/blob/master/docs/Readme_Windows_MSVC.md), along with detailed notes on our [wiki](https://wiki.openttd.org/Compiling).

 This is planned to be a multi-part series, to be continued as time permits.

-Inspiration for this comes from an interesting treaty by a fellow called MaiZure: [Decoded: OpenTTD](http://www.maizure.org/projects/decoded-openttd/index.html).
+Inspiration for this comes from an interesting treaty by MaiZure: [Decoded: OpenTTD](http://www.maizure.org/projects/decoded-openttd/index.html).
 It's a nice read if you are interested in the technical innards of the game and already somewhat familiar with the source code.
 Unfortunately, if you are not, the parts MaiZure focuses on aren't the parts you'll predominantly need to be able to write your first working code patch.
 Even if you read it again and again, you will know all about how memory pools manage memory in OpenTTD, but still have no idea where to look to make all trains run backwards.